READING MUSIC 4

 Note: this is the last in a series of four educational articles on the basics of reading music, intervals and notation.
 These building blocks were originally presented as a workshop for harmonica players, but they are a valuable guide for anyone wanting to learn to read music.
 The print-ready PDF of this article can be downloaded here.

+A pair of eighth notes adding up to a quarter-note count in the music are often barred together, as here.
+We have 3/4 time, and here the first two notes together come in on the third count of the measure: one two three and.
 This piece has almost every possible combination of notes to add up to three counts— eighths, quarters, halves, and even a couple of sixteenth notes.
 Count the one-two-three time out loud (with ands if you wish) and clap the notes; it’s involved, but you’re getting good at this.

 Then the intervals!
 Same, third-up, third down . . . some bigger, and one we haven’t met before, the octave (eighth).
 Start on blow five.